WaffleInvoice Blog

 Handling Extras: Deep Cleans, Supplies, and One-Time Add-ons

-Real cleaning businesses do not bill the same dollar amount every time.
-There is always something extra.
-The customer asked for inside-the-fridge cleaning.
-You used 3 extra rolls of paper towels.
-The dog had an accident and you charged for additional time.
-Recurring invoice software needs to handle this without you fighting the system.
+No cleaning business bills the exact same dollar figure every single time.
+There is always a wrinkle.
+The client wanted inside-the-fridge done.
+You burned through three extra rolls of paper towels.
+The dog had an accident in the hallway and you charged for the extra 40 minutes.
+Good recurring software lets you absorb that without wrestling the interface.

 Auto-Charge vs Auto-Send: Which to Use